-The ST. JAMES FOOD PANTRY helped over 1,600 families in the Upper Ohio Valley in 2013.
-March Madness due by March 20 at NOON.
+The ST. JAMES FOOD PANTRY has helped over 2,000 families in the Upper Ohio Valley in 2014.

 2008: 662 families - 1,222 individuals

 2012: 1,471 families - 3,035 individuals